yacoma/auth-boilerplate/docs/deployment.md

 and controlling gunicord we use supervisor.

-- **git/hooks/post-receive** - put this in the `hooks` directory of your bare git repository on the server.
+- **git/hooks/post-receive** - put this in the `hooks` directory of your bare git repository on the server and make sure it is executable.
 - **web/nginx.conf** - the nginx configuration.
 - **web/supervisord.conf** - the supervisor configuration for
   gunicorn.